Cat-Ion/raspberrypi-incubator/README.md

 - Change user/password through the web interface, and store them.

 - Scriptable reference values for temperature and humidity using lua?

+- Lacking that, an option to set a reduced nighttime temperature